Click here to return to the main index.

 9-30-09.
 I spent a gorgeous fall morning in Tree 8.
 There was a nice Northern Harrier flyby just after I got to the top.
 I was buzzed by a White Ibis, and a Brown Thrasher cast a wary eye on me from a tree nearby.
 There were lots of migrants in the treetops, including several Gray Catbirds.
 A cooperative Red-bellied Woodpecker worked on a dead branch nearby.
 Red-headed and Pileated Woodpeckers were very active throughout the morning.
 There is frequent woodpecker activity at two impressive dead trees within 500 m, including this one, which has a huge cavity at about 50 feet (not visible in the photo).
 On the way back, I got a photo of a Golden Orb Weaver.

-10-6-09.
-It was an interesting foggy morning in Tree 8.
-It took a while for the sun to burn through.
-I took out the laser rangefinder and compass in order to determine the coordinates of two dead trees.
-Before putting the laser away, I determined that my feet are 87 feet above the water in the observation position.
+in the observation position.
 By comparison, the pulley in Tree 6 (which is above my head) is only 82 feet above the water.
 I got some footage of a pair of ibises that flew by in the fog (the movie plays at half speed).
-I've been working out in the gym and losing weight.
-It seems to be helping because I'm now able to climb Tree 8 in 15 minutes with a loaded backpack.
+I’ve been working out in the gym and losing weight.
+It seems to be helping because I’m now able to climb Tree 8 in 15 minutes with a loaded backpack.

-10-7-09.
-After climbing Tree 8 and working out in the gym, I'm a bit tired and sore and will rest up today.
-I enjoyed another nice sunset in Slidell yesterday.
-Red-headed Woodpeckers have been very active around Tree 8 recently.
-Yesterday a small woodpecker, which appeared to be one of the Red-headeds, was flying by and then suddenly changed course and flew directly over (the movie plays at half speed).
+flew directly over (the movie plays at half speed).
 It seemed to be checking me out.
 This still frame shows it going over.
 I believe Tree 10 is the large pine on the horizon a little to the left of center in this photo.
-Yesterday I noticed a big cypress far in the distance to the south, but the bearing isn't quite right for Tree 5.
+Yesterday I noticed a big cypress far in the distance to the south, but the bearing isn’t quite right for Tree 5.
 It must be part of the big grove to the west of Tree 5.

-10-8-09.
-As I arrived at a stakeout this morning, a large bird flushed from about 20 feet below the treetops.
-It had large white patches on the dorsal surfaces of the wings, and the size and behavior seemed right.
-I saw a fairly large gator on the type of small bayou that I often wade across.
-On the way out, I saw a nice mix of fall flowers and ran into two guys from the LDWF.
-They mentioned that unusual square-shaped cavities in cypresses were found in the Pearl in 2002.
-I wonder if they were like this one, which was found on Tree 6 along with several similar fresh cavities in the same area around the time the 2008 video was obtained.
+this one, which was found on Tree 6 along with several similar fresh cavities in the same area around the time the 2008 video was obtained.
 No new cavities of that type have appeared near Tree 6 during the past 18 months despite heavy activity by the other woodpeckers in that area.

 10-10-09.
 Frank and I parked along I-10 and hiked deeper into the big grove of cypresses than I had ever been.
 Although this secluded area is a few miles south of the hardwoods, the woodpecker activity was high throughout the day.
 There are many cypresses over 100 feet in the big grove, but one of the more interesting ones that we saw had the top broken off.
 In this photo, the top appears in the foreground and the bole appears in the background.
 The top landed right side up and gives the impression of a separate tree.
 The bole has several large cavities.
 We also noticed a palmetto growing in a long dead cypress.

 10-11-09.
 There was no dry land in the area we visited yesterday, and the water level averaged about knee deep.
-It's tough going under those conditions, but my knees seemed to hold up and I'm getting my stamina back after losing weight.
-I had a nasty fall and bruised my leg just below the knee.
-My foot is also aching, and I'm going to take it easy today.
-During the hike, we saw an unusual cypress knee, a two-headed cypress, and lots of big cypresses.
+It’s tough going under those conditions, but my knees seemed to hold up and I’m getting my stamina back after losing weight.
+During the hike, we saw

 10-15-09.
 I hiked out to Tree 8, but the bayou was too deep to cross after the recent storms.
 I'll have to wait a few days for the water to go down and might take the kayak out in the meantime.
 I saw a bobcat while driving through the north part of Stennis.